How to Save Money on Children’s Clothing

 As kids get older, shopping for them gets more difficult.
 Even preschoolers may start to develop a distinct fashion sense or start to prefer name brand clothing.
 Gently used clothing that still meets their preferences becomes more and more difficult to find.

 You can still find some good clothing at resale or thrift shop for your kids.
 As they develop an interest in how they are dressed you will need to let them help you pick appropriate clothing.
+Some kids can develop a real sense for the bargains to be had at resale shops.

 As long as you can, discourage them from wanting only brand names.
 And if brand name isn’t in your budget, consider it a lesson for your children on living within your means.
 There is no rule saying children have to be dressed in brand name clothing, no matter how much they want to be like their friends.